Launch Profiles¶

 - Easy lane uses the noun

 launch-profile, is recipe-backed, and exposes the fuller low-level launch contract.
 It is the right place to be when you need precise control over the underlying source recipe and the full launch field set.
-CLI:houmao-mgr project agents launch-profiles ....
+CLI:houmao-mgr internals native-agent launch-dossiers ....

 Source Versus Birth-Time Taxonomy¶